 The family heartfully thanks Vitas Hospice Care; Deneen Palmer for her respectful care of “the colonel” and all the doctors and nurses who provided so much attention to Art’s well-being.
 Donations in Art’s memory may be made to Braille Institute Santa Barbara, brailleinstitute.org.

-A funeral Mass will be held at the Old Post Chapel, 204 Lee Ave., Fort Myer, VA with final resting place in Arlington National Cemetery, 1 Memorial Drive, at a later date to be announced.
+A funeral Mass will be held in the Chapel at Fort Myer, VA with final resting place in Arlington National Cemetery, 1 Memorial Drive, on February 11, 2020 at 12:45 PM.

 Online condolences may be left for the family at www.storkefuneralhome.com and update funeral dates will be posted there as well.